damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 ## License

-*What open source hardware license your project complies with?*
+*What open-source hardware license your project complies with?*

 ```
 - https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licences